 Check-in & check-out times: For all group and individual tours, hotel check-in time is normally 14:00 and check-out time is normally 12:00, but this does vary between hotels.
 Early check-in and late check-out cannot be pre-booked without extra payment.

 Single accommodation: Often, the location and standard of single rooms may not be as good as that of doubles.
 If you are in doubt, we suggest you request a double room at an additional supplement.
 If you are unhappy with your room while on holiday, please ensure that you query this with a Cox & Kings representative at the time.
 In the absence of a Cox & Kings representative, we advise you to discuss the matter with the hotel manager.

 Many of the sites in the Far East necessitate a reasonable amount of walking, either to the site or around it.
 While the walking is normally easy going, a full day’s sightseeing can be quite tiring and sometimes strenuous.
 In addition, at the Great Wall in China there are many steep sections and uneven surfaces.
-Travel in Mongolia involves a fair amount of walking and it can be of a strenuous nature.
-A reasonable amount of fitness is required.

 Cruise boats may vary their itineraries with little or no notice if water levels become unusually low or to avoid areas of dense traffic.
 Such changes are generally very rare, but you should check the final itinerary at reception when you embark.
 Cruise itineraries include full board, but all drinks will be charged as extras.